MultIOD: Rehearsal-free Multihead Incremental Object Detector: Experiments

 Note that we take results of $LwF$ and $SDR$ from \cite{peng2020_sid} and \cite{michieli2021_sdr}, respectively.

-Since we do not use exemplar memory, we only compare our method with algorithms that do not perform any replay, for a fair comparison.
+For a fair comparison, we only compare our method with algorithms that do not perform any rehearsal, but we still report results against some two-stage continual detectors that use or not rehearsal, in Appendix 13.
 While all the aforementioned methods build upon CenterNet with a ResNet50 backbone, we opt to use the EfficientNet family of models as backbone because they are more suitable for efficient training.
 Unless specified otherwise, our choice of backbone is EfficientNet-B3 because it provides the best trade-off between performance and number of parameters.
 CenterNet with ResNet50 contains about 32M parameters, while CenterNet with EfficientNet-B3 model contains 17.7M parameters only.
 That is, we reduce around 45\% of the number of parameters.
 We will prove in the results section, that even though our model achieves lower results in classical training (with all data available at once), it still outperforms by a good margin the other methods in almost all configurations.
-Our model is not only more robust against catastrophic forgetting, but it is also parameter-efficient.
+Our model is not only more robust against forgetting, but it is also parameter-efficient.